pitzzahh/user-login/README.md

 * Invalid credentials (username or password)
 * User checking (if a user already exists)
 ## Note:
 * The directory where the files are stored is only available on Windows machines.
-No implementation for Mac and Linux machines.
+No implementation for Linux machines.
 I don't know how.
 Will implement soon.
 ## snapshots
 <p align="left">